Xilinx/ml-suite/endtoend.md

 	--calibration_size 8
 	```

-	When successful, the /opt/caffe/q.tran_val.json file will be created
+	When successful, the /opt/caffe/q.tran_val.json file will be created.

 9. Finally, navigate to the /opt/caffe directory and run the network on the FPGA through the run_network_8b.sh script: